["learn"]

 Different types of cocktail shakers

 There are two mainstream shakers out there: the Boston shaker and the Cobbler shaker.
-Bartenders favor the Boston, which is effectively two vessels that fit in one another with a large capacity for mixing.
+Bartenders favor the Boston shaker, which is effectively two vessels that fit in one another.
+This gives it a large mixing capacity.
 It’s perfect for using behind a busy bar when making speedy drinks.
-The Cobbler shaker is much easier to use, hence most people prefer to use this one at home as you don’t need to mix up large batches in one go.
+The Cobbler shaker, on the other hand, is much easier to use.
+This is why most people prefer to use this one at home since you don’t really need to mix up large batches of drinks in one go.

 Cobbler Shaker

-A Cobbler cocktail shaker is made up of three parts: the jug or tin, the built-in strainer and the top or cap.
+A Cobbler cocktail shaker is made up of three parts: the jug or tin, the built-in strainer, and the top or cap.
 It’s typically made of stainless steel, but you’ll spot boujee designer versions in copper and matt steel.
-Even a glass cocktail shaker or a vintage cocktail shaker would be neat to have!
+There are even some nifty glass cocktail shakers and vintage shakers out there!

 The jug: The large base of a shaker is the jug that holds all the liquid and ice.
 Shakers can be found in 12-28 ounce sizes.